ded/morpheus/README.md

 -----
 A Brilliant Animator.

-Morpheus lets you "tween anything" in parallel on multiple elements, from colors to integers of any unit, with easing transitions and bezier curves -- all in a single high-performant loop utilizing the CPU-friendly [requestAnimationFrame](http://webstuff.nfshost.com/anim-timing/Overview.html) standard.
+Morpheus lets you "tween anything" in parallel on multiple elements; from colors to integers of any unit (px, em, %, etc), with easing transitions and bezier curves -- all in a single high-performant loop utilizing the CPU-friendly [requestAnimationFrame](http://webstuff.nfshost.com/anim-timing/Overview.html) standard.

 It looks like this: